demoray/azure-storage-cli/README.md

 Commands:
-  account    Interact with the storage account container  Interact with storage containers queues
+  account    Interact with the storage account container  Interact with storage containers (and blobs) queues     Interact with storage queues datalake   Interact with storage datalakes
-  datalake

 Options:
       --account <ACCOUNT>